nowo-tech/PhpQualityTools/README.md

 **Note**: The plugin preserves your `composer.json` formatting (2 spaces, 4 spaces, or tabs) when adding scripts.
 Your original indentation style is maintained.

+**Note**: The plugin preserves the original order of your existing scripts.
+New scripts are added at the beginning of the scripts section, so your preferred organization is maintained.

 ### Manual Scripts (Optional)

 If you prefer different script names or commands, you can manually add them to your `composer.json`: